 - Medication you may be taking which can interfere with the treatment

-Laser is a special type of light with three characteristics that identify it as the brightest, most powerful light available.
+Lasers use a special type of light with three characteristics that identify it as the brightest, most powerful light available.
 Laser light is monochromatic (one colour) which means it is almost 100 per cent one pure colour.
-Using a pure light source like this delivers Laser energy to a precise location and structure which minimises damage to surrounding tissue.
+Using a pure light source like this delivers laser energy to a precise location and structure which minimises damage to surrounding tissue.

 Intense pulse light (IPL) is NOT monochromatic.
 IPL has many different colours which subjects the skin to a wide range of light energies.
-The unpredictability of intense pulsed light systems can expose patients to unnecessary and ineffective wavelengths, resulting in a higher rate of complications and offer overall inferior outcome when compared to Laser light.
+The unpredictability of intense pulsed light systems can expose patients to unnecessary and ineffective wavelengths, resulting in a higher rate of complications and offer overall inferior outcomes when compared to laser light.